The 7 Best Etsy Alternatives To Increase Sales In 2022

 - Connection to Etsy available

-- Limited product listings
+- Limited number of product listings and images

 IndieMade vs Etsy